 The Southern Poverty Law Center (SPLC) reports that involvement with extremist groups is at an all-time high – with white nationalist organizations experiencing the most dramatic growth.
 Certainly, the El Paso massacre, Charlottesville, and several other white supremacist hate-inspired atrocities have dominated the news since #45 took office.
-Most on the left would agree that the president’s racist rhetoric is partly responsible for unleashing the ugly underbelly of this nation – but there is a divide that splits along racial lines on this issue, even on the left.
+Most on the left would agree that the president’s racist rhetoric is partly responsible for unleashing the ugly underbelly of this nation – but there isn’t agreement on the left about what to do about it or whether to take any action at all.

 While extremist attacks may be on the rise, there is a general sense in black and brown communities that anti-black/anti-brown sentiment hasn’t changed much since #45 became president.
 When asked about this, Princeton University Professor Eddie Glaude recently said,